Production of The Lord of the Rings film series: Late 1999

 The first scene filmed was the "Wooded Road" sequence in The Fellowship of the Ring, where the Hobbits hide beneath a tree from a mounted Ringwraith.
-The focus was generally on The Fellowship of the Ring when the Hobbits try to reach Rivendell, such as a single night in Bree exteriors; this was done with the hopes that the four actors playing the hobbits would bond.
-Second units also shot the Ford of Bruinen chase and the deforestation of Isengard.
-Liv Tyler generally came to New Zealand for stunts, and spent five days on a barrel for Bruinen while riding double Jane Abbott got to ride on horseback.
+The focus was generally on The Fellowship of the Ring when the Hobbits try to reach Rivendell, such as a single night in Bree exteriors, to encourage the four actors playing the hobbits to bond.
+Second units shot the Ford of Bruinen chase and the deforestation of Isengard.
+Liv Tyler generally came to New Zealand for stunts, and spent five days on a barrel for Bruinen while her riding double Jane Abbott did the horseback scenes.

-During the first month of filming, Stuart Townsend was deemed too young to play Aragorn, and within three days Viggo Mortensen became his replacement, just in time to film the Weathertop sequence.
-Mortensen, who decided to take the role in part because his own son was a fan of the series, became a hit on set, going fishing, always taking his "hero" sword around and applying dirt to his costume to improve costume designer Ngila Dickson's makeshift look.
-He also headbutted the stunt team as a sign of friendship, and bought himself his horse, Uraeus, as well as another horse for Abbott.
+During the first month of filming, Stuart Townsend was deemed too young to play Aragorn; he was replaced within three days by Viggo Mortensen, just in time to film the Weathertop sequence.
+Mortensen, who took the role in part because his own son was a fan of the series, became a hit on set, going fishing, always taking his "hero" sword around and applying dirt to his costume to improve costume designer Ngila Dickson's makeshift look.
+He headbutted the stunt team as a sign of friendship, and bought himself his horse, Uraeus, as well as another horse for Abbott.

 The Cirith Ungol stair ledge was built as a wet weather set on a squash court in a hotel in Queenstown.
 On 24 November 1999, Sean Astin's close-ups on the Cirith Ungol set were shot in what became the first shots to be filmed for The Return of the King.
 Andy Serkis (Gollum) had not yet been cast.
 The set remained standing on the squash court and it was not until a year later, on 30 November 2000, that Elijah Wood's first close-ups were shot on the same ledge.
-This would become a general failsafe measure if the weather disrupted the shooting schedule.
-On Wood and the second Cirith Ungol shoot, Peter Jackson stated, "A year later, we were back in the squash court, and this time the heat was on Elijah.
-He had to get his head back into a scene that had been half-filmed so long ago.
-He knew that he had to deliver a performance that matched the emotion of Sean's takes, and that he did to perfection".

-After this scene, when the flood ended, it was during this time that shooting became focused on the battle of Amon Hen.
-Sean Bean began filming in November for most of his scenes.
+This became a general failsafe measure when the weather disrupted the shooting schedule.
+Shooting then focused on the battle of Amon Hen.
+Sean Bean began filming in November.